PetarJovanovic/PetarJovanovic/README.md

 - 🌱 I’m currently working at [\</salt>](https://www.salt.dev/) as Full-Stack Web Developer
 - 👯 I'm perfecting JavaScript and .NET skill to become better Web Developer
-- 🥅 Goals: Learn more about DevOps, Kubernets, Azure and AWS.
+- 🥅 Goals: Learn more about DevOps, Kubernetes, Azure and AWS.

 ### Connect with me: